We can help you better support your patients with food allergies. Just tell them about us, and we’ll take it from there.

 Patient resource: Additional resources and tools for your patients

-Foundation in Food Allergy interactive webinars: Offered twice per week in small group sessions or monthly in a public webinar format, these webinars provide parents with vital information on the basics of food allergy and anaphylaxis.
+Foundation in Food Allergy interactive webinars: Offered 3 times per month in small group sessions or quarterly in a public webinar format, these webinars provide parents with vital information on the basics of food allergy and anaphylaxis.

 AllergyAware.ca: Patients, and healthcare professionals alike, can become more allergy aware by taking one of our 30-minute, interactive online courses.
 The courses are medically-reviewed, mobile-friendly, and offer a Certificate of Completion.